 The property is improved with a four-storey office building built in 1983.
 It is situated on 11.7 acres north of downtown Victoria on the Blanchard Street corridor.
 The current site zoning allows for an additional 418,000 square feet of development which can include uses such as office, apartment, medical services, congregate housing and Assembly uses.
-The property currently has 595 surface parking stalls and the building is 100% occupied by British Columbia Building Corporation, a crown corporation for the provincial government.
+The property currently has 595 surface parking stalls and the building is 100% occupied by Her Majesty the Queen as represented by the Ministry of Labor and Citizens' Services for British Columbia.